richeju/OrchestrationOasis/ansible/roles/pcloud/readme.md

 Storage> 40

-Press enter on client id and client secret
+Press enter on client ID and client secret

 Advanced Settings > press enter for No